haushouse/bento/_works/battleCaster.md

 For the new look, we kept the texture paper background.
 To make the most of the screen and maximize the amount of battlefield a player can see at any given time, we made elements transparent and pushed them off-screen when not active.
 We positioned these interactive elements at the bottom of the screen to make it easier to hit with one’s fingers.

-{% include caption.html sideBySide=true url="/assets/images/bc_phone1.png" description="Mobile main menu.<br> The last component of the card we changed was the element symbols." %}
+{% include caption.html sideBySide=true url="/assets/images/bc_phone1.png" description="**Mobile main menu.**<br> The last component of the card we changed was the element symbols." %}

-{% include caption.html sideBySide=true url="/assets/images/bc_friendslist.png" description="Mobile friends list.<br> The last component of the card we changed was the element symbols." %}
+{% include caption.html sideBySide=true url="/assets/images/bc_friendslist.png" description="**Mobile friends list.**<br> The last component of the card we changed was the element symbols." %}

-{% include caption.html sideBySide=true url="/assets/images/bc_options.png" description="Mobile options.<br> The options screen utilizes the same banner design as the previous screens." %}
+{% include caption.html sideBySide=true url="/assets/images/bc_options.png" description="**Mobile options.**<br> The options screen utilizes the same banner design as the previous screens." %}

-{% include caption.html sideBySide=true url="/assets/images/bc_phone3.png" description="Mobile queue match.<br> The last component of the card we changed was the element symbols." %}
+{% include caption.html sideBySide=true url="/assets/images/bc_phone3.png" description="**Mobile queue match.**<br> The last component of the card we changed was the element symbols." %}

-{% include caption.html sideBySide=true url="/assets/images/bc_phone4.png" description="Mobile in-game.<br> The last component of the card we changed was the element symbols.
+{% include caption.html sideBySide=true url="/assets/images/bc_phone4.png" description="**Mobile in-game.**<br> The last component of the card we changed was the element symbols.
 The original symbols were more artistry rendered but did not scale well when smaller than 32px.
 Therefore a team member came up with a simpler flatter, more scalable symbol." %}

-{% include caption.html sideBySide=true url="/assets/images/bc_phone6.png" description="Mobile in-game drop-down.<br> The last component of the card we changed was the element symbols.
+{% include caption.html sideBySide=true url="/assets/images/bc_phone6.png" description="**Mobile in-game drop-down.**<br> The last component of the card we changed was the element symbols.
 The original symbols were more artistry rendered but did not scale well when smaller than 32px.
 Therefore a team member came up with a simpler flatter, more scalable symbol." %}

 We used transparency and light to make the interface look more open and indicate information.
 To make sure that text would still be readable even on a light background we used subtle drop shadows and a slight blur effect along with a generous text-shadow.